An allowance can teach kids valuable money management skills. But you may wonder how to get started. This guide can help.

 Decide which expenses your child will now be responsible for

-One of the keys to making an allowance a tool for learning instead of just a handout is giving your child expenses they’re now responsible for.
+An important way to make allowance a tool for learning is to give your child expenses they’re responsible for.

-For little kids it doesn’t have to be much – toys, art and craft supplies, Legos, books, anything that isn’t an essential purchase can be handed over to your child to manage.
+For little kids it doesn’t have to be much – toys, art and craft supplies, Legos, or books.
+Basically, anything that isn’t an essential purchase your child can be expected to pay for.

 As kids get older, they can take on more essential expenses such as clothing, data plans, or gas for the car.